spkdroid/RubyRails-Tutorial/README.md

 This is a simplified introduction to Ruby on Rails.
 To build more complex applications, you'll need to explore topics like models, databases, authentication, and deployment.
 The official Ruby on Rails guides and documentation are excellent resources to continue your learning journey.

-# Design Web Service with Ruby on Rails

-**Building a RESTful Web Service with Ruby on Rails**
+# Building a RESTful Web Service with Ruby on Rails

 **Step 1: Create a New Rails Application**